 The easiest way to visit lots of Galapagos islands (and the only way to visit some of them) is to book a cruise.

-While we typically prefer DIY travel and rarely recommend cruises, the Galapagos islands are a unique destination where the difficulty in organizing a self-guided vacation adds a lot of value to having someone do it for you.
+While we typically prefer DIY travel and rarely recommend cruises, the Galapagos islands are a unique destination where the difficulty in organizing a self-guided vacation adds much value to having someone do it for you.

 Additionally, it is by far the most time-efficient option for traveling around the islands.